silnrsi/font-kanchenjunga/README.txt

 For copyright and licensing information - including any Reserved Font Names - see [OFL.txt](OFL.txt).

 For practical information about using, modifying and redistributing this font see [OFL-FAQ.txt](OFL-FAQ.txt).

-_Please note that this font is not yet encoded according to The Unicode Standard, as the Kirat Rai script has not yet been accepted into the standard.
-The letters are currently given temporary assignments while encoding proposals are in process.
-Once the script is accepted into Unicode the encoding assignments may change._

 ## Developer notes